vivinano/MudaeAutoBot/README.md

 # MudaeAutoBot
+What is Mudae Auto Bot?

-python bot that Auto rolls and attempts to snipe kaks and Claims in Mudae
+it is a python bot that Auto rolls and attempts to snipe kaks and Claims in Mudae

+How does it work?

 All this bot need to work is your "Discord" usertoken and the channel ID that you want to post in

+How Automated is it ?

-This is completely automated it doesnt need to take any input after inital set up If you need assistance with the use of the bot.
-Let me know and I will try to assist
+This is completely automated it doesnt need to take any input after inital set up.
+I made it simple where all the variables you need can be edited within the **setting_mudae.json** file Your able to run MudaeAutoBot and still be able to do normal work on your device

+# Features
++ Snipes and claims kak in all Discord servers you are in that has Mudae#0807
++ Kak Value sniping as long as Kak value can be determined (Like Rank , Claim Rank , ## Kakera)
++ Waifu/Husbando Rolling Features that Dynamically grab roll timers (one server only)*
++ Pokeslot Rolling Features that Dynamically grab roll timers (one server only)*
++ Selective Kakera Reaction Snipes Features
++ Emoji Reaction Snipes  **Ex:Mudae Events**

+(One server only currently to avoid collisions)
+(Multi Server Rolling could be a thing in the future but I want to avoid creating so many Background task)

 # Optimize the snipes
-if you run $settings within your mudae server you can obtain the snipe protections timers if you set them accordingly you can usually snipe before a "Human user" can react to snipe

-Note: The MudaeAutoBot snipes in all servers you are in that has Mudae in them this is a feature which I enjoy but Currently will only actively roll on one server.
+Typing $settings in your server with mudae should give you the snipe and kaksnipping timers.
+Using these values you usually snipes faster than a "Human" user can react

+(Keep in mind that changing Delays effect servers across the board not just 1 Server)

-# requirments
+# Requirments
-discord.py
+*Python installed

+--python extras--

-python std library
++ python std library (comes with your python install)
++ discord.py

 # Use at your own Risk
-This is a Discord selfbot.
+This is a Discord **selfbot**.
 I do not claim any responsiblity for bans that happen from use of this program

+Even though Discord.py is used to make normal bots and the only difference is the token used (Bot Token, User Token) This is still a Selfbot

 # Closing Notes
-I understand that this readme is not as detailed as many would like but I'm unsure of the common issues one would have.
+I understand that this readme is not as detailed as many would like and I'm sure there are many more questions that one may have.
-I will update this readme if needed

-I will make Updates or try to add features that the public wants only up until it is no longer fun
+Currently I'm still supporting this repo so feel free to **Contact Me** if you are having any Issues (Setup , Bugs , Feature suggestions)

+As for updates those will be added up until I no longer feel like this project is fun.